 Federal Prison Camp Yankton is a minimum-security federal prison in Yankton, South Dakota, which houses male inmates.
 It was opened in 1988.

 FPC Yankton opened on the shuttered campus of Yankton College, which operated from 1881 to 1984.
-The facility houses inmates who do not have a history of escape, violence, sexual offenses, or major medical or psychiatric problems.
+The facility houses inmates who do not have a history of escape, violence, sexual offenses, or significant medical or psychiatric problems.

 As of 2011, prisoners can participate in a certified apprenticeship program or work towards an associate’s degree in business, accounting, or horticulture.
 In 2017, the prison partnered with the Heartland Humane Society to offer the Federal Inmate Dog Obedience (FIDO) training program.